 It makes sense.
 After all, startups don’t sell themselves.
-At the end of the day, it’s the team that is going to make presentations and shake hands with strategic partners.
-Still, many investors get too attached to the numbers side of things and fail to look at the broader picture when making investment decisions.
+It’s the team that is going to make presentations and shake hands with strategic partners.
+Still, many startup investors get too attached to the numbers side of things and fail to look at the broader picture when making investment decisions.

-So, what should you ask while performing evaluation of the people who might be putting your investment dollars to use?
+So, what should startup investors ask while evaluating the people who might be putting their investment dollars to use?
+Let’s find out.

 - “Why did you start this company?”